ansible/awx/docs/bulk_api.md

 - /api/v2/bulk/job_launch
 - /api/v2/bulk/host_create

+Making individual API calls in rapid succession or at high concurrency can overwhelm AWX's ability to serve web requests.
+When the application's ability to serve is exausted, clients often receive 504 timeout errors.

+ Allowing the client combine actions into fewer requests allows for launching more jobs or adding more hosts with fewer requests and less time without exauhsting Controller's ability to serve requests, making excessive and repetitive database queries, or using excessive database connections (each web request opens a seperate database connection).

 ## Bulk Job Launch

 Provides feature in the API that allows a single web request to achieve multiple job launches.
 It creates a workflow job with individual jobs as nodes within the workflow job.
 It also supports providing promptable fields like inventory, credential etc.